The Festival Scene & Bitcoin

-In 1965 the Grateful Dead created a new form of “concert style” subculture in San Francisco.
-This following that some would call ‘cult like’ has flowed into American culture and all across the globe.
-From the Dead there followed bands like Phish, Widespread Panic, Moe, and many more jam offspring.
-Creating a ‘Jam-Band and Festival’ scene around this world that has created its own marketplaces, barter and trade avenues, and on the road living expenses.
-For these latter examples I feel that Bitcoin would be an excellent addition to the festival circuit.
+In 1965, the Grateful Dead created a new form of “concert style” and subculture in San Francisco.
+This following, which some would call ‘cult-like,’ has flowed into American culture and all across the globe.
+From the Dead there followed bands like Phish, Widespread Panic, Moe., and many more jam-band offspring.
+Creating a ‘jam-band and festival’ scene around this world that has created its own marketplaces, barter and trade avenues, and on the road living expenses.
+For these latter examples, I feel that bitcoin would be an excellent addition to the festival circuit.

 Many things are bought and sold at the pre-show and after-show jam-band markets.
-Unique items all across the lot can be bought, sold, and even traded “on lot”.
-Goods like tee shirts, food and edibles, hemp jewelry, precious stones, glass pipes and beads, and many various items.
-Along with this market comes a strip of walking and bustling people called “Shakedown Street” where everyone gathers to sell in a very centralized location at every show.
+Unique items all across the lot can be bought, sold, and even traded “on lot.”
+Goods like tee shirts, food and edibles, hemp jewelry, precious stones, glass pipes and beads, and many other items.
+Along with this market, comes a strip of walking and bustling people called “Shakedown Street,” where everyone gathers to sell in a very centralized location in a very decentralized fashion at every show.

 The Bitcoin network comes with speed, and simplicity.
-Transaction fees are zero to very little as compared to Square and mobile credit services.
-These kind of savings could go a long way for travelers using selling profits to fund tour.
-Credit card companies and Paypal cannot compete with this.
-These savings can fuel the VW Bus and help many more on the road expenses.
-While on these long road trips PayPal accounts and credit services can freeze which could damper a good tour.
-Bitcoin never freezes and you can use your money 24/7 at any time of you’re choosing.
+Transaction fees are zero to very little, as compared to mobile credit services.
+These kinds of savings could go a long way for travelers using their selling profits to fund tour.
+Credit card companies and Paypal cannot compete with bitcoin’s fees.
+These savings can fuel the Volkswagen bus and help many more on the road expenses.
+While on these long road trips Paypal accounts and credit services can freeze, which could damper a good tour.
+Bitcoin never freezes and you can use your money 24/7, at any time of you’re choosing.

 Another aspect of the Bitcoin network that should be appealing to the festival scene, is that the money isn’t being distributed through a central entity.
 What kind of neo-hippie likes to give their money to corporations and governments?
 Not this one.
 The Bitcoin network doesn’t feed the current machine.
 It rages against it.
 With every transaction in the blockchain comes a swift stab at the fascist and oligarchic authorities.
 What subculture wouldn’t want to take part in this activity?
 The protocol is the perfect money for the sharing economy.

-, and Magna Ball
+, and Magna Ball,

 which can have upwards of over 100,000 people charities take place often.
 Charities such as the Waterwheel Foundation

 and more have shown what the festival circuit can do for certain causes.
 Bitcoin could tremendously advance these efforts.
-By having zero to less than 0.1% fees charities good gain a lot more funding by cutting costs.
+By having negligible fees charities could gain a lot more funding by cutting costs.

 Heads can keep their wealth from being stolen by police and event staff.
-Customers on lot don’t have to whip out cash in public.
-Charity and funding can happen by the thousands in real time, without the dramatic fees.
-Fascism and the corporate monopolies are swiftly swept off the market places and shakedown street creating a genuine ecosystem with principles.
-Bitcoin is Also Sprach Zarathustra and Shakedown combined.
+Customers on the lot don’t have to whip out cash in public.
+Charity and funding can happen by the thousands in real-time, without the dramatic fees.
+Fascism and corporate monopolies are swiftly swept off the marketplaces and ‘shakedown streets’ can create a genuine ecosystem with principles.
+Bitcoin is Also Sprach Zarathustra and Shakedown Street combined.